-Before, I studied linguistics, natural language processing, and machine learning, and did some related work as an intern in the Cambridge Department of Theoretical Linguistics with Jeffrey Watumull, in the Cambridge Computer Lab, and at a company called Linguamatics.
+Before, I studied some linguistics, natural language processing, and machine learning, and did related work as an intern in the Cambridge Department of Theoretical Linguistics with Jeffrey Watumull, in the Cambridge Computer Lab, and at a company called Linguamatics.

 If you're ever in the Netherlands, you could consider visiting my hometown, Amersfoort, which mostly seems to be characterised by its past glory as an important brewery town in the middle ages, as well as by what must be one of the world's most popular boulders.
 It's actually quite a lovely medieval town.